 By Matthew Daly, Associated Press

-On other side, Democratic Gov. John Hickenlooper of Colorado and Republican Gov. Matt Mead of Wyoming told Zinke they opposed any changes that would move "from a habitat-management model to one that sets population objectives for the states."
+On the other side, Democratic Gov. John Hickenlooper of Colorado and Republican Gov. Matt Mead of Wyoming have said they oppose any changes to the habitat-management model.

 John Swartout, a senior adviser to Hickenlooper, said changes to the conservation plan — developed over years with local and state involvement — could lead to a future Endangered Species Act listing for the sage grouse.

 "We didn't work this hard to throw it all away and get a listing" on the Endangered Species Act, Swartout told The Daily Sentinel of Grand Junction, Colo.